PSLmodels/Tax-Brain/README.md

 capabilities to include modeling business taxation and running dynamic general equilibrium simulations.

-To learn more about how Tax-Brain works, see [this](https://github.com/PSLmodels/Tax-Brain/blob/master/DOC.md) document.
+To learn more about how Tax-Brain works, see [the Tax-Brain documentation](http://taxbrain.pslmodels.org).

 ## Disclaimer